Amid new bombings, Ukraine now seen as a war of attrition

 There was no immediate word on casualties at the school, which The Associated Press could not independently verify.
 Ukrainian officials have not given an update on the search of the theater since Friday, when they said at least 130 people had been rescued and another 1,300 were trapped by rubble.

 City officials and aid groups say food, water and electricity have run low in Mariupol and fighting has kept out humanitarian convoys.
-Communications are severed, making it difficult to verify reports from there.
+Communications are severed.

 The strategic port on the Sea of Azov has been under bombardment for over three weeks and has seen some of the worst horrors of the war.
 City officials said at least 2,300 people have died, with some buried in mass graves.

-“To do this to a peaceful city, what the occupiers did, is a terror that will be remembered for centuries to come,” Zelenskyy said in a nightly video address to Ukraine.
-"The more Russia uses terror against Ukraine, the worse the consequences for it.”
+Some who were able to flee Mariupol tearfully hugged relatives as they arrived by train Sunday in Lviv, about 1,100 kilometers (680 miles) to the west.

+“Battles took place over every street.
+Every house became a target,” said Olga Nikitina, who was embraced by her brother as she got off the train.
+"Gunfire blew out the windows.
+The apartment was below freezing.”

-Unexpectedly strong Ukrainian resistance has dashed Russian President Vladimir Putin’s hopes for a fast victory after he ordered the Feb.
+Unexpectedly strong Ukrainian resistance has dashed Russian President Vladimir Putin’s hopes for a quick victory after he ordered the Feb.
 24 invasion of his neighbor.
 In recent days, Russian forces have entered Mariupol, cutting it off from the sea and devastating a massive steel plant.
-But the city's fall could prove a costly victory.
+But taking the city could prove costly.

 “The block-by-block fighting in Mariupol itself is costing the Russian military time, initiative, and combat power,” the Washington-based Institute for the Study of War said in a briefing.

-In a blunt assessment of the war, the think tank concluded that Russia failed in its initial campaign to take the capital of Kyiv, and other major cities quickly and its stalled invasion is creating the conditions for a “very violent and bloody” stalemate.
+In a blunt assessment, the think tank concluded that Russia failed in its initial campaign to take the capital of Kyiv and other major cities quickly, and its stalled invasion is creating conditions for a “very violent and bloody” stalemate.

 U.S. Defense Secretary Lloyd Austin said Ukrainian resistance means Putin’s “forces on the ground are essentially stalled.”